solo-io/workshops/gloo-mesh-demo/README-v1.md

         # should match trustDomain (required for Gloo Mesh UI)
         GLOO_MESH_CLUSTER_NAME: ${CLUSTER_NAME}

+    # Set the default behavior of the sidecar for handling outbound traffic from the application.
+    outboundTrafficPolicy:
+      mode: ALLOW_ANY
     # The trust domain corresponds to the trust root of a system.
     # For Gloo Mesh this should be the name of the cluster that cooresponds with the CA certificate CommonName identity
     trustDomain: ${CLUSTER_NAME}